 District 4 City Councilmember Libby Schaaf created a working group of officials and residents in the spring, after community members voiced concerns about the lane-reconfiguration plan at a public meeting in March.

 "I'm not taking a position at this time," said Schaaf.
-Her aim is for "people on both sides to become educated about the data before a final
+Her aim is for "people on both sides to become educated about the data before a final decision is made.
+I'm looking for consensus."

 In 1971, 35th Avenue was widened to four lanes from two to accommodate increased traffic from commercial and residential developments on Redwood Road and other nearby areas.